 Providing students with opportunities to be involved in independent inquiry is central to the mission of our research University.
 We aim not just to convey knowledge but to produce it and to teach others how to learn throughout their lives.

 Through the generosity of parents, alumni, and friends of the College, an endowed Fund provides grants to assist a student's own research, whether to help with the gathering of data and information, or in the presentation of the results at an academic conference.
 Selection by a faculty committee is competitive.
-Since 1996, nearly 3,000 student research projects have been awarded over $2.4 million in research scholarships.
-For the list of 2016-17 DURF recipients please click here.
+Since 1996, over 3,000 student research projects have been awarded over $2.7 million in research scholarships.
+List of 2017-18 DURF recipients (PDF: 130 KB).
 Students apply to the College; forms and instructions are available online.

 In order to provide more support to DURF applicants, we are pleased to offer a series of Drop-In sessions where applicants can receive feedback and suggestions for improving their DURF proposal.
 Staff from the NYU Writing Center as well as peer undergraduate researchers will be on hand to answer questions and provide feedback.
 Whether this is your first time submitting a DURF proposal, you just have a few questions, or you’d like another perspective, you can benefit from the Drop-In sessions.
 No appointment necessary!
 Just stop by and drop in!